dacrands/gatsby-blog/src/pages/08-9-2018-first/index.md

 `;
 ```

 Take note that we're writing CSS, not JS, inside our JS!
+Why am I so jazzed about this?
+Because I feel at home when I read and write styles in CSS.
+Of course this means you'll need to download a new vscode plugin, [which you can find here](https://marketplace.visualstudio.com/items?itemName=jpoissonnier.vscode-styled-components).

 Let's take a look at how this would appear in our React.

 ```html